Home (Roy Kim album): Promotion

 From October 7 until November 10, 2014, Kim busked in several places with names starting from each letter of the album title.
 He performed at Mecenatpolis in Hapjeong-dong (H), Omok Park in Mok-dong (O), Marronnier Park (M), and Gukak National High School (E – Everywhere).

 Kim began promoting his comeback album on various music programs, starting on Mnet's M!
 Countdown (October 9).
 He promoted the lead single on M!
-Countdown, Simply K-Pop (Arirang TV), Music Bank (KBS), Show Champion (MBC Music), Show!
-Music Core (MBC), Inkigayo (SBS), and The Show (SBS MTV).
+Countdown, Simply K-Pop (Arirang TV), Music Bank (KBS), Show Champion (MBC M), Show!
+Music Core (MBC), Inkigayo (SBS), and The Show (SBS M).
 On KBS's You Hee-yeol's Sketchbook, Kim performed the title track and "When Autumn Comes", alongside his cover of "Lost Stars" popularized through the 2014 film Begin Again.

 On September 25, it was announced that Kim would hold his nationwide live tour entitled "2014 ROYKIM LIVE TOUR HOME" from October 25.
 Starting at the Olympic Hall, Olympic Park, Seoul, he performed in cities including Daegu, Daejeon, Busan, and Changwon until November 2014, to promote the album.

 Kim promoted the album also in Taiwan from November 13 to 15, attending at "ROY KIM 2014 HI FIVE Taipei Fan Meeting" held in celebration of the album's release in the country, with his fans exceeding a thousand.